js1019/PlanetaryModels/README.md

 You may follow the README.md under packages to compile what you need.
 If you only need to build a tetrahedal mesh, please compile tetgen; if you are a linux user, just go to packages/tetgen1.5.0 and type make.
-If you need to compute the reference gravity, please go to packages/fmmlib3d-1.2, and compile it.
+If you need to compute the reference gravity, please check the readme under packages/ and compile packages/fmmlib3d-1.2.

 Build your planetary models